-In 2014, the Baroda Community had workforce of about 1,524 people, a growth of 47 people since 2000 representing a current 68% labor force participation rate.
+In 2014, the Baroda Community had a workforce of about 1,524 people, a growth of 47 people since 2000 representing a current 68% labor force participation rate.
 A majority of the workforce travels to other communities throughout the regional area with 70% of the workforce traveling from 10 to 30 minutes to their jobs.
 These journey-to-work travel times demonstrate the importance of job growth and employment opportunities within the regional area to Baroda residents.

-The Baroda community cooperates with regional economic development organizations in local and regional job creation efforts.
-Baroda is actively pursuing a role in the Governor's Regional Prosperity Initiative Program, designed to facilitate new local job opportunities.
-They are also involved in the Redevelopment Ready Community Program sponsored by the Michigan Economic Development Corporation.
+The Baroda community cooperates with regional economic development organizations in local and regional job creation efforts and is actively pursuing a role in the Governor's Regional Prosperity Imitative Program.
+It is designed to facilitate new local job opportunities and the Redevelopment Ready Community Program sponsored by the Michigan Economic Development Corporation.